3 Min Read

 - You want to gain mass, more than anything else.
 Yoga helps you with a lot of things, but there is no way it can help you gain mass.
 If your end goal is to gain muscle and mass, weight training is meant for you.

 - Want to focus on cutting weight.
 The very term ‘cutting weight’ resonates with people who go for weight training.
 You can single-handedly lose weight and gain muscle mass with weight training.
 Yoga, on the other hand, will help you lose excess weight.
 But, yoga cannot help you build muscle strength beyond your natural average.

 - You have a goal of running a marathon or engaging in some other sport.
 Believe it or not, all marathon runners and athletes practice some form of weight training.
 If you are already engaged in some other sport and want to improve your performance, weight training will help you more than regular yoga.

 - You want more tangible results.
 There are some people who are happier with the width of their triceps instead of having a better metabolism.
 If you want a more tangible result, weight training will be more satisfying for you than yoga.

 In Conclusion – Nothing is Stopping You From Taking Both

 Most of the people who want to choose between yoga and weight training, forget a key point – you don’t have to choose one.
-The best fitness routines are the ones which help you get the best of both the worlds.
-You can have a favourite, depending on your personal goals.
+The best fitness routines are the ones that help you get the best of both the worlds.
+You can have a favorite, depending on your personal goals.
 But, instead of focusing on yoga vs weight training, go for integrating both the ideas into your weekly fitness routine.